michaelandrewt/michaelandrewt/README.md

 # Hello, I'm Khang Ta👋

 Welcome to my GitHub profile!
-I'm a self-taught software engineer with a passion for backend development, a love for Taylor Swift's music, and a thrill seeker when it comes to skydiving and snowboarding.
-Let's dive into my world of coding and adventures!
+I'm a self-taught software engineer and a student of economics.
+Dive into my world of technology and economic insights!

 ## About Me